zhumeiqiBUPT/GNN-LF-HF/README.md

 # GNN-LF/HF

-Interpreting and Unifying Graph Neural Networks with An Optimization Framework
+Source Code for WWW2021 : Interpreting and Unifying Graph Neural Networks with An Optimization Framework

+(Upload Soon!!)

+Paper:

+PPT: